In this step you will:

 Stakeholder Engagement and Consultation Summary

-A simple online summary of stakeholder from BCcampus.
+A simple online summary of stakeholder engagement from BCcampus.

-An online consultation for use by Victorian Government departments and agencies.
+An online consultation tool for use by Victorian Government departments and agencies.

 Tip: Consider establishing a women’s advisory committee and/or an internal gender equality working group to advise on gender equality issues and support the consultation process.

 Checklist to support meaningful and inclusive stakeholder engagement

 |Who to engage with

 |Have you engaged with the ‘users’ of your policy, program or service?